flukadocker/F4D/README.md

 ## Custom packages

 It is possible to install additional fedora packages.
 Uncomment and edit the appropriate lines in ```./common/flair.dockerfile```.
-Multiple packages can be listed, the package names should be separated with SPACE.
+Multiple packages can be listed, the package names should be separated with ```SPACE```.

-After editing the ```./common/flair.dockerfile```, run the installation script again to create the image with the custom packages.
+After editing the dockerfile, run the installation script again to create the image with the custom packages.

 # Your first Fluka container